riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 * We condition on $\mathrm{A\small CT}=a$ so EDT uses conditional probability as its counterfactual.

 There are various versions of EDT (e.g. versions that smoke on the smoking lesion problem).
-The EDT in this post is the "naive" version.
-I don't understand the more sophisticated versions of EDT, but the keyword for learning more about them seems to be the [tickle defense](https://github.com/riceissa/project-ideas/issues/47).
+The EDT in this post is the “naive” version.
+I don’t understand the more sophisticated versions of EDT, but the keyword for learning more about them seems to be the [tickle defense](https://github.com/riceissa/project-ideas/issues/47).